 For those whose craft can be achieved from a computer, it is an option that should be seriously considered.

-This includes Graphic Designers, whose work revolves around developing and visualising ideas and concepts.
+This includes Graphic Designers, whose work revolves around the art of storytelling, developing and visualising ideas and concepts.
 This could be on large scales like advertising campaigns, or smaller scale projects like packaging, magazines or brochures.

 Although many graphic designers work for businesses, doing work in-house, many actually already work as freelancers, meaning you can be rest assured that if you take the plunge to become self-employed there are clients out there who will hire you, you just need to get started.